Saebyeolbe: Personal life

-Park was born and raised in Seoul, South Korea.
+Park was born on December 13, 1995, and was raised in Seoul, South Korea.
 His parents separated while when he was 11, and he and his sister lived with his mother thereafter.
 While he was in middle school, his mother pushed him in to bowling, and Park eventually became a professional bowler for four years.

 Park accumulated 5,000 hours of play in the video game Counter-Strike: Global Offensive by the age of 17 and considered playing professionally, but instead, he began working as a barista.
 Shortly after, he left to complete his mandatory military service; however, he was discharged early after he broke his knee.
 With his physical abilities limited due to his injury, Park began playing Overwatch and began quickly ascending up the game's competitive ladder.
 Park got married in late 2017, but three months after getting married, he moved to Los Angeles for the Overwatch League, while his wife stayed in South Korea, although by June 2018, he and his wife lived together in an apartment.
 During the OWL's first season, Park played with a picture of his wife next to his computer as a "good luck charm."

 Park threw the first pitch at the July 25, 2018, New York Mets game, becoming the first esports player to throw an opening pitch in a Major League Baseball game.
 In May 2020, Andbox released a capsule collection around Park and his mantra of "Be nice"; less than one day after the launch, all but one article of clothing were sold out.